-These are the principles that by which we strive to operate:
+These are the principles by which we strive to operate:

 Do everything with excellence.
 Effective advocacy depends on getting the details right.
 There is no task that is unimportant.